11 Fun Things to Do in Concord NH

 Carter Hill Orchard also offers other great “you pick” opportunities throughout the growing season, like the chance to get your hands on some of their delectable peaches and blueberries!

-See a Presidential Home at The Pierce Manse
+See a Presidential Home at The Franklin Pierce Manse House

 Visit The Pierce Manse, the former home-turned-museum of Franklin Pierce, 14th President of the United States to see where this former president lived before his ascension to the highest office in America!